-The Autism Society of Florida is a nonprofit 501(c)(3) comprised entirely of volunteers, mostly parents of people with autism and adults with autism.
-For 28 years, we have been working to ensure full participation and self-determination in every aspect of life for people across the autism spectrum.
+The Autism Society of Florida is a nonprofit 501(c)(3).
+Our board of directors are all volunteer parents of people with autism and adults with autism.
+We are an affiliate of the Autism Society of America.
+For 34 years, we have been working to ensure full participation and self-determination in every aspect of life for people across the autism spectrum.
 We work every day to empower lives by opening avenues of self-advocacy and advocating on behalf of others in a way that values equity, respect, dignity and diversity in all communities.

 If you are interested in gaining more information about how to volunteer or become a board member of the Autism Society of Florida, contact us to obtain an application.

 Cool tshirts and hats, backpacks, tumblers and totes!

 We are fueled by passion and the desire to empower every person with autism and their families.
 People with autism have unique gifts and can contribute to their communities in many ways.
 We're fortunate to have them in our lives.
 The best advocacy occurs with education, respect and the presumption of competence for all.